Stay up to date

 - If short on security resources, arrange for continuous security scanning exercising utilising managed security services that provide you regular updates on whether your attack surface is shrinking or expanding with time.
 Any new threats are dealt with time to avoid large exposure windows for attackers.

-Ensure that the hosting providers actually demonstrate a proactive approach towards security issues in the e-Commerce sector and not just ‘sell’ it via sales calls or their marketing campaigns.
+Ensure that the hosting providers actually demonstrate a proactive approach towards security issues in the e-Commerce sector and not just ‘sell’ it via sales calls or marketing campaigns.
 For example, security measures built into BigCommerce, WooCommerce, Magento or WordPress are not sufficient, and you would require a reliable and reputed hosting provider to add safety and security to your e-Commerce business.
 This can be easily identified from the practices they follow; a quick, sure-fire way of finding whether they are proactive in their cybersecurity approach or not would be:

 - Ask for retail cybersecurity assurance exercises and how often they do it for their platform.